merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Summarizing a pangenome

-For instance, in my tentative selection above, there is a bin called `CORE ALL`, which describes all gene clusters that seems to be in all genomes in this analysis.
+For instance, in my tentative selection above, there is a {% include ARTIFACT name="bin" text="bin" %} called `CORE ALL`, which describes all gene clusters that seems to be in all genomes in this analysis.
 You can in fact summarize the collection `default` to access all the information about each gene described in each gene cluster selected as `CORE ALL`.

 You can summarize the pangenome using the collection we have the following way: